MercuryWorkshop/wisp-client-js/README.md

 The available settings are:
 - `options.hostname_blacklist` - An array of regex objects to match against the destination server.
 Any matches will be blocked.
-- `options.hostname_whitelist` - Same as `hostname_whitelist`, but only matches will be allowed through, and setting this will supersede `hostname_blacklist`.
+- `options.hostname_whitelist` - Same as `hostname_blacklist`, but only matches will be allowed through, and setting this will supersede `hostname_blacklist`.
 - `options.port_blacklist` - An array of port numbers or ranges to block on the destination server.
 Specific ports are expressed as a single number, and ranges consist of a two element array containing the start and end.
-For example `80` or `[3000, 4000]`, are both valid entries in this array.
+For example `80` and `[3000, 4000]` are both valid entries in this array.
 - `options.port_whitelist` - Same as `port_whitelist`, but only matches will be allowed through, and setting this will supersede `port_blacklist`.
 - `options.stream_limit_per_host` - The maximum number of streams that may be open to a single hostname, per connection.
 Defaults to no limit.
 - `options.stream_limit_total` - The total number of streams that may be open to all hosts combined, per connection.
 Defaults to no limit.